-Since 1970s, the estimated median biomass-ratio has been above its MSY-level (Fig. 7) and the probability that it had been below the optimum level was small for most years, i.e. it seemed likely that the stock had been at or above its MSY level since the start of the fishery.

-A steep decline in stock biomass was noted in the mid 1980s following some years with high catches (Table 1) and the median estimate of biomass-ratio went below the optimum (Fig. 8).
-Since the late 1990s the stock has varied with an overall increasing trend and reached a level in 2007 estimated to be close to K. The estimated risk of stock biomass being below B{MSY} in 2007 was 3%.
+Since 1970s, the estimated median biomass-ratio has been above its MSY-level (Fig. 7) and it seemed likely that the stock had been at or above its MSY level since the start of the fishery.
+A steep decline in stock biomass was noted in the mid 1980s following some years with high catches (Table 1) and the median estimate of biomass-ratio went close to the optimum (Fig. 8).
+Since the late 1990s the stock has varied with an slightly increasing trend.
+The median 2008 level is about 80% of K. The estimated risk of stock biomass being below B{MSY} in 2008 was 4%.

 The median fishing mortality ratio (F-ratio) has been well below 1 throughout the series (Fig. 7).
-In 2007 there is a low 2% risk of the F-ratio being above 1.
+In 2008 there is a low 1% risk of the F-ratio being above 1.

-The posterior for MSY was positively skewed with a mode at 95 ktons (Fig. 4) and upper and lower quartiles at 100 ktons and 309 ktons (Table 5).
-As mentioned above the right tail of the MSY-posterior showed some sensitivity to changes in the prior for K. However, no matter which prior used the model estimated a probability of at least 95% that MSY is higher than the recent TACs of 40-50 ktons/yr.
+The posterior for MSY was positively skewed with a mode at 100 ktons (Fig. 4) and upper and lower quartiles at 114 ktons and 349 ktons (Table 5).
+As mentioned above the right tail of the MSY-posterior showed some sensitivity to changes in the prior for K. However, no matter which prior used the model estimated a probability of at least 95% that MSY is higher than the recent TACs of 50 ktons/yr.